yanailab/celseq2/docs/user_guide/launch_pipeline.md

 # Run pipeline

-Learn about how it is easy to launch pipeline in both local computer and server.
+Learn about how it is easy to launch pipeline in all the ways users want.

 ---